Template (C++): Spliced templates

+constexpr size_t lengthOfInterest = template [:clazz:]<10uz>::SIZE;

 Generic programming features in other languages

 Initially, the concept of templates was not included in some languages, such as Java and C# 1.0.
-Java's adoption of generics mimics the behavior of templates, but is technically different.
+Java generics mimic the behavior of templates, but Java generics are not reified and generic information is stripped at runtime.
 C# added generics (parameterized types) in .NET 2.0.
 The generics in Ada predate C++ templates.

 Although C++ templates, Java generics, and .NET generics are often considered similar, generics only mimic the basic behavior of C++ templates.
 Some of the advanced template features utilized by libraries such as Boost and STLSoft, and implementations of the STL, for template metaprogramming (explicit or partial specialization, default template arguments, template non-type arguments, template template arguments, ...) are unavailable with generics.

 In C++ templates, compile-time cases were historically performed by pattern matching over the template arguments.
 For example, the template base class in the Factorial example below is implemented by matching 0 rather than with an inequality test, which was previously unavailable.
 However, the arrival in C++11 of standard library features such as std::conditional has provided another, more flexible way to handle conditional template instantiation.